vjones2906/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was tricky because I forgot how the OLED worked.
 I looked at my other code and wiring to decypher it, but ultimatly nick was a big help understanding how the "splash" worked.
 After downloading the required libraries, the shapes weren't too complicated, but I did have a problem with the triangle being rotated incorrectly.
 To fix this I had to make the y inputs negative, then it was oriented correctly.
+I used large portions of Afton's work in this assignment.
+Here is a link to their notebook: https://github.com/Avanhoo/Engineering_4_Notebook

 ## Morse_Code1